gerald1248/kanban-builder/README.md

 Exceedingly rarely asked questions
 ----------------------------------
-Q: what have I gained?
+Q: What have I gained?

 A: Let's say you want to move 'C is longer than B' from 'To do' to 'Doing'.
 In vi you would type: